 Knowing a lot of information and being good at what you do is important.
 Relationship building is also key.

 Along with the areas the home inspector needs to be well versed in, every state has specific requirements for licensure.
 In Florida, the requirements are passing the exam, proof of study of a course that is not less than 120 hours and covers 8 areas of the home, fingerprints, insurance, and paying a fee.
 However, this should be considered the minimum as on-the-job training is highly recommended by most professional home inspectors.

 Joining a professional organization for the field is important as this is how a home inspector will keep up with the latest information and regulations.
 Two of the best ones are InterNachi and ASHI.
 You don’t need to join both, but check out each one to see what is better for you.
 They have different membership levels and provide educational information, and testing information, and allow you to become part of their directory.
 The directory is where a lot of homeowners will find a home inspector in their area.

 Finding a Company to Work For or Go Into Your Own Business

-After licensure, most inspectors want to be an employed home inspector.
-Some will join a home inspection company after their licensure to get a feel for what the job is like, have home inspectors training with others, getting referrals, etc. On the other hand, some may go off on their own and start their own home inspection business.
+After licensure, most inspectors want to be employed as home inspectors.
+Some will join a home inspection company after their licensure to get a feel for what the job is like, have home inspectors training with others, get referrals, etc. On the other hand, some may go off on their own and start their own home inspection business.
 As stated earlier, the average salary for a home inspector is $58,000.

 How Much Are Home Inspection Companies Paying?